Skip to main content

 Viewport

-The Viewport occupies most of the Project Editor and displays the selected scan data.
+The Viewport occupies the majority of the Project Editor and displays selected scan data.

 Viewport layouts